karthick-murugan/wordpress-playground/packages/docs/site/docs/main/web-instance.md

     -   Import from GitHub
     -   Import from Zip

-## 2. Middle Section
+## 2. Workspace & Settings

-The **Middle Section** displays the currently selected site.
+The **Workspace & Settings** displays the currently selected site.
 If you only have one site, it defaults to the **Temporary Playground**.
-If multiple sites are saved, this section updates based on the selected site from the **Left Navigation**.
+If multiple sites are saved, this section updates based on the selected site from the **Site Explorer**.

 The settings displayed here apply only to the active site and are not global Playground settings.
 The options include: